biodash/biodash.github.io/content/codeclub/S05E05/index.md

 </div>

-Let's take a look at the first few rows:
+Let's also take a look at the first few rows of the dataframe:

 <div class="highlight">